jeffchi/secure-build-cli/SBS-VPC.md

     ```
     ./build.py create-server-cert --env sbs-config.json
     ```
-  4. Update the /etc/hosts file with the new hostname (in the case of certificate expiration, you need not update the hostname).
-  5. Run the following command to get the new certificate:
+  3. Run the following command to get the new certificate:
      ```
      ./build.py instance-env --env sbs-config.json
      ```
-  6. Generate a new contract for SBS by using the above certificates [Contract](SBS-VPC.md#the-env-section-of-the-contract-for-sbs-looks-like)
+  4. Generate a new contract for SBS by using the above certificates.
+For more information, see [ENV section of the contract](SBS-VPC.md#an-example-of-the-env-section-of-the-contract).

-  7. Create a new SBS container using the above snapshot as a data volume [Bringing up HPCR container ](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui)
+  5. Create a new SBS container using the above snapshot as a data volume.
+For more information, see [Creating virtual server instances](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).

-- When the base image is unsigned, set "DOCKER_CONTENT_TRUST_BASE" to "false".
-Also, you don't have to set the following parameters:
-  - "DOCKER_CONTENT_TRUST_BASE_SERVER": "",
-  - "DOCKER_BASE_USER": "",
-  - "DOCKER_BASE_PASSWORD": "",

 Also see [Additional Build Parameters](additional-build-parameters.md).